canonical-web-and-design/tutorials.ubuntu.com/tutorials/cloud/streaming-data-hadoop/streaming-data-hadoop.md

 ![](images/deploydrill.png)

 As this is a GUI based tool, we're also going to expose it.
 Select the charm, click on the Expose menu button, then expose the app.
-Make sure you press the Deploy Changes button afterwards.
+Make sure you press the Commit changes button afterwards.

 Or if you are a CLI user run: